340 N. Campus Drive

 James H. White Doctoral Fellowship

 The James H. White Doctoral Fellowship was established by the family of James H. White to support doctoral students who have demonstrated academic excellence and leadership at the University of Arkansas.
-For more information, please contact the Office of Graduate Fellowships at 479-575-4327 or gradfunding@uark.edu.
+For more information, please contact the Office of Graduate Fellowships and Program Support at 479-575-4327 or gradfund@uark.edu.

 Benefits

-- Eligible candidates must have completed a master’s degree prior to receipt of the doctoral fellowship and demonstrate academic excellence, financial need and leadership qualities.
+• Eligibile nominees must have completed a master's degree prior to receipt of the fellowship, have higher than a 3.5 GPA, are in the dissertation stage of the degree program, and demonstrate academic excellence, financial need, and leadership qualities.

 Application and Deadlines